 Learn Why Publishers Want Authors With Platforms

-A platform — also referred to as an author platform or a media platform — is an established media forum through which an author connects to his or her audience.
-Like a physical platform can be "a stage for public speaking," a media platform gives an author a kind of pulpit from which to address — and promote books too — a ready-made potential readership.
+A platform—also referred to as an author platform or a media platform—is an established media forum through which an author connects to his or her audience.
+Like a physical platform can be "a stage for public speaking," a media platform gives an author a kind of pulpit from which to address—and promote books to—a ready-made potential readership.
 Like a diving platform, it can springboard a book into the marketplace and create sales momentum at publication.

 Book Publishers Like Big Platforms

 How big should an author platform be?
-Whether we're talking followers or fans or viewers, tens of thousands is okay; hundreds of thousands is better, and a platform that gets millions of eyeballs - a book deal is a slam-dunk.
+Whether we're talking followers or fans or viewers, tens of thousands is okay; hundreds of thousands is better, and with a platform that gets millions of eyeballs, a book deal is a slam-dunk.

 Types of Author Platforms

-- A Popular Blog - Large readership is key for a publisher to it up and takes notice.
+- A Popular Blog - Large readership is key for a publisher to take notice.
 Molly Wizenberg's popular food blog, Orangette, was a platform that helped her sell her first book, A Homemade Life, to a publisher because she had a large readership.
 Before her book sales gained her recognition, best-selling author Amanda Hocking used her blog to connect with paranormal romance readers, which nurtured their interest in her self-published novels.

 - Podcast - With the market increase in audiobooks, podcasts have become quite popular and a number of podcasts have been turned into books.

 - Web Series - how-to, comedic, dramatic or anything else imaginable—some of these attain millions of followers.